joinhandshake/fast_inserter/README.md

 ### unique

-Ensures that all items in the 'values' parameter are unique.
+Ensures that the 'values' parameter is a unique set of values.

 ### check_for_existing

-Queries the database for any values which already exist.
-This uses 'static_columns' and 'variable_column' for determining uniqueness.
+Queries the table for any values which already exist and removes them from the values to be inserted.
+This query uses 'static_columns' and 'variable_column' for determining uniqueness.

 ### variable_column

-The name of the column which we will be dynamically inserting records for
+The name of the column which we will be dynamically inserting records for.
+This is the only column which changes per-record being inserted.

 ### values

-The large list of values to insert for the 'variable_column' value.
+The large list of values to use for the 'variable_column' value when inserting the records.

 ## Development